 One of the country’s most well-known comedians, Mike King now dedicates his life to changing the way Kiwis think about mental health and suicide.
-A finalist for Kiwibank New Zealander of the Year, Mike has brought his message of hope to more than 180,000 schoolchildren.
+Mike has brought his message of hope to more than 180,000 schoolchildren and was a finalist for Kiwibank New Zealander of the Year.

 Comedy was Mike King’s dream job.
 For a self-doubting kid with no friends, discovering he was funny proved to be a ticket to money, fame and – perhaps best of all – the feeling that at last people liked him.

 But five years ago, he gave it all up.
 Now Mike’s more likely to be found on a school stage than in a TV studio.

 And instead of trying to make audiences laugh, Mike’s aim is to bring young people hope.

 Since leaving comedy, Mike has toured the country giving more than 180,000 schoolchildren the powerful message that life should be about loving yourself rather than hardening up.
 He used to be fully behind New Zealand’s ‘stay staunch’ culture, but now believes it’s the path to despair, depression and suicide.

 “I remember meeting a father who said his son told him he had a friend who was having suicidal thoughts.
 The dad said the friend was a selfish little bugger who just wanted attention,” says Mike.

 “Three weeks later, he found his son dead.
 The son had left a note saying, ‘Sorry I let you down, Dad.’

 “We have to stop judging kids and start doing a better job of loving them.”

 Mike’s own experience of depression and drug addiction led him to his new role.
 A pivotal moment came during one of his early school visits, when a school counsellor asked him to talk to a gay Māori boy who was having recurring suicidal thoughts.